1,000+ Opportunities

 Governor’s Emergency Relief Fund c/o United Ways of Alabama GERF Policies and Procedures Updated Feb 2019 A2 – Request for Funding Budget Proposal A3 – Request for Funding Review and Checklist C – Application and Distribution Record D – Service and Expenditure Summary Report 2016 E – Cumulative Distribution Record – This form should be completed and submitted with application request.
 Community Emergency Shelter Application

-Based on current listing details, eligibility includes: Families and individuals in Alabama recovering from disasters with unmet needs; applications processed through local Long Term Recovery Committees (LTRCs).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Families and individuals in Alabama recovering from disasters with unmet needs; applications processed through local Long Term Recovery Committees (LTRCs) in affected counties.
+Confirm the full requirements in the official notice before applying.